-As we all try to collectively figure out our new societal normal (even if it’s temporary), we’re also all on our homefronts, trying our best to figure out our own new normal as well.
+As we all try to collectively figure out the societal norm of living through a pandemic, we’re also all on our homefronts, trying our best to figure out our own new normal as well.
 For some of you, you may be working from home for the first time.
 You might also be homeschooling for the first time.

 That’s a lot of new all at once.
 I’m right there with you.